Looking for an alternative gift idea for the holidays? Here are 8 of the best flowering cacti

 Get our expert lowdown on the showiest, but lesser known varieties, of flowering cacti

-Flowering cacti are popular indoor plants, and while the obvious choice to give as a gift at this time of year is a Christmas cactus, there are so many others to choose from.
+Flowering cacti are popular indoor plants, and there are so many unusual and unexpected varieties to choose from.
 With their delicate and plentiful blooms in a surprising range of colors, they bring intriguing shapes, detail and personality into the home.

 Easy to look after by following cactus care tips, and hugely individual, these curious desert beauties make striking indoor displays.
 Hailing from the arid and semi-arid regions of North and South America, they produce short lived but spectacular seasonal blooms that instantly demand attention.
 Set against the fleshy, spiny and sculptural main stems they are a cheery and fascinating talking point.

-While the Christmas cactus is widely sold for its kaleidoscope of bold, dramatic flowers, there are plenty of other, dare we say, even more appealing varieties to choose from.
+While the Christmas cactus is widely sold at this time of year for its kaleidoscope of bold, dramatic flowers, there are plenty of other, dare we say, even more appealing varieties to choose from.

 1. Prickly Pear Cactus